 Visit the Embassy of Portugal website for the most current visa information.
 Or visit the Portuguese Consulates in Boston, MA; New Bedford, MA; Providence, RI; New York, NY; Newark, NJ; or San Francisco, CA. The Embassy of Portugal is located at 2012 Massachusetts Avenue NW, Washington, DC 20036, tel.
 (202) 350-5400.
 Visit the Government of Portugal's website for the most current contact information for Portuguese embassies and consulates.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Portugal.

 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.

 Similar to other countries in the Schengen area, Portugal’s open borders with its Western European neighbors allow possible terrorist groups to enter and exit the country with anonymity.
 U.S. citizens are reminded to remain vigilant with regard to their personal security.

-General strikes and public protests against government austerity measures have occurred with increased frequency during 2012 and into 2013.
+General strikes and public protests against government austerity measures have occurred sporadically over the last three years.
 These are rarely violent, but travelers are advised to avoid areas where these public protests are taking place.

 To stay connected: